steinbergmedia/halion-script-api/src/HALion-Macro-Page/pages/Template-List.md

 To enable the graphic reordering, the Order option must be active and either [onTemplateListViewDrop](#ontemplatelistviewdrop) or [onTemplateListDrop](#ontemplatelistdrop) must be implemented in a UI script.

+>&#10069;  In order for the [onTemplateListDrop](#ontemplatelistdrop) function to be called, the Drag Info property must be set inside the referenced template.

 >&#10069; The callback [onTemplateListViewDrop](#ontemplatelistviewdrop) is a simplified callback that replaces the callbacks [onTemplateListDropFeedback](#ontemplatelistdropfeedback), [onTemplateListDrop](#ontemplatelistdrop) and [onTemplateListDropDone](#ontemplatelistdropdone) from below.
 The callback [onTemplateListViewDrop](#ontemplatelistviewdrop) cannot be combined with the callbacks just mentioned.

 ### onTemplateListViewDrop